SHIPWRECKS

 Golden Ray was a "working" ship.
 No pleasure craft, but a humongous car carrier, bringing new automobiles from their factories to places where they were to be sold.
 Seventeen stories tall and more than 600 feet long, she was a BIG ship.
 Car carriers like this are pretty common sights in some areas.
 Golden Ray is by no means the first such vessel to be lost.

 She was a "ro-ro," a slang term for a "roll-on-roll-off" design, which makes a lot of sense for any vessel transporting automobiles.
 To maximize cargo capacity the cars are packed in tightly so of course there's no room to turn them around: they go in one end and out the other.
-The the ship returns to load another batch.
+Then the ship returns to load another batch.
 There are some ship designers who consider ro-ro's inherently unstable, in part because of the necessity to pack several hundred heavy cars onto several decks, a practice that raises the ship's center of gravity.
 If the center of gravity is higher than the center of buoyancy a ship becomes far more likely to capsize, and that's what seems to have happened to Golden Ray.

 On 7, September 2019, Golden Ray was proceeding on her rounds in St Simons Sound, Georgia, headed for delivery ports in the Middle East.
 She was heading into a turn to avoid an oncoming ship.
-Now, when ships turn they lean to one side: Golden Ray leaned too far, thanks to her high center of gravity.
+Now, when ships turn it leans to one side: Golden Ray leaned too far, thanks to her high center of gravity.
 She leaned into a capsize condition.
 The pilot (all vessels are required to have a pilot with local knowledge on board as they enter and leave a port) had the presence of mind and the skill to get her to a place where she could be "beached," i.e., grounded in shallow water.
 That at least increased the chances that she could be salvaged, perhaps intact.

 No one died in this incident, though for a while it appeared someone might.
 Some crew members were trapped in the overturned hull for a couple of days.
 They were not in danger of drowning, again thanks to the pilot's quick action: half the hull was above water and there was no likelihood of that nor of suffocation.
 In time a hole was cut in the hull and they were successfully extracted after a couple of harrowing days.